kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 > *"The XMLHttpRequest object is an API for fetching resources."*

 That's the best way to describe it: `XMLHttpRequest` "requests" information from a server, then places it on a web page.
 It does this "asynchronously", meaning that *it loads the information onto specific parts of the page without having to completely reload or refresh the page.*

+"AJAX" started off as being an acronym for _Asynchronous JavaScript + XML_, but it's gone on to refer to the act of using `XMLHttpRequest`, or  "xhr", along side other web technologies.
+JavaScript and XML were used to create the AJAX experience, but so were XHTML, CSS and the Document Object Model (or, "the DOM").

+XML was main data layer in the original AJAX description but any other data layer can be used...text files, HTML files, etc. JSON is the most-used data layer at the time of this guide's initial publish date.

+XHTML can be used as the presentation layer but at the time of this guide's initial publish date, using HTML5 is recommended over XHTML.
+You can still use XHTML if you like.
 <a name="brief-history-ajax"></a>
 ### A brief history of AJAX
 The roots of AJAX goes back to roughly late 1988/early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous data requests inside its Outlook Web Access application.
 Due to a disagreement between Microsoft and Sun (who owned Java), Microsoft removed Java from their application.